js1294/ECM2433-The-C-Family/README.md

 Requirements
 -----------
 This is written in ANSI standard C.
 This requires the GNU Scientific Library.
-Further details can be found here: https://www.gnu.org/software/gsl/doc/html/
+Further details on installation be found here: https://www.gnu.org/software/gsl/doc/html/

 Running the Project
 -----------